-On 04/04/2018 a Labor - Other Labor case was filed by MAYRA GRANADOS against LA MICHOACANA 100 TRADICIONAL in the jurisdiction of Los Angeles County Superior Courts, Stanley Mosk Courthouse located in Los Angeles, California.
+On 04/04/2018 MAYRA GRANADOS filed a Labor - Other Labor lawsuit against LA MICHOACANA 100 TRADICIONAL.
+This case was filed in Los Angeles County Superior Courts, Stanley Mosk Courthouse located in Los Angeles, California.
+The Judge overseeing this case is JON R. TAKASUGI.
+The case status is Pending - Other Pending.

 Pending - Other Pending